TheeMattOliver/mattoliver/README.md

 ## Overview

 The site's built with Gatsby and there's a crazily over-engineered instance of Sanity as the CMS.
-I wrote all the CSS from scratch with [styled-components](https://styled-components.com/); it is pretty obvious that it is in bad need of a systematic redesign.
+I wrote all the CSS from scratch with [styled-components](https://styled-components.com/); it is pretty obvious that it is in bad need of a systematic redesign, which is under way now!
+Follow along [here](https://www.figma.com/file/U7LRjFK3yqItc2eJe7cPdM/Matt-Oliver---Workshop?node-id=412%3A113) if interested.

 The responsive grid and table of contents component on the individual project pages took some doing though.
 Please feel free to leave some feedback through the contact form.